Lukeknight00/LukeKnightSite/src/pages/blog/p5Js-sketches.md

 <iframe src="https://editor.p5js.org/Lukeknight00/embed/yRjH7Z-kL" style="min-width:100%;width:50vw;height:60vh;overflow:hidden;" frameborder="0" ></iframe>

-                <h4>These flies will avoid each other unless they are alone, then they rejoin the group.
-In effect it is a (bad)uniform random distribution simulator. </h4>
+### These flies will avoid each other unless they are alone, then they rejoin the group.
+In effect it is a (bad)uniform random distribution simulator.

 <iframe src="https://editor.p5js.org/Lukeknight00/embed/6G1mr0Sb3" style="min-width:100%;width:50vw;height:60vh;overflow:hidden;" frameborder="0" ></iframe>

-                <h4>This was on the way to the flys, these are Fleyes!</h4><h4>It was before there was proper avoidance, also an experiment with trails</h4>
+### This was on the way to the flys, these are Fleyes!
+It was before there was proper avoidance, also an experiment with trails

 <iframe src="https://editor.p5js.org/Lukeknight00/embed/aKCnGMrPc"style="min-width:100%;width:70vw;height:80vh;overflow:hidden;" frameborder="0"></iframe>

-                <h4>I used gaussian noise, and a friends help to make some cool color maps.  </h4>
+### I used gaussian noise, and a friends help to make some cool color maps.

 <iframe src="https://editor.p5js.org/Lukeknight00/embed/qwQZj4vZG"style="min-width:100%;width:100vw;min-height:100%;height:100vh;overflow:hidden; margin-left:-15vw" frameborder="0"></iframe>